African Anglicans denounce Church of England gay bishop rule

 The Church of Nigeria has about 17 million members and Uganda another 8 million.
 As in other African provinces, most members in these two countries are regular churchgoers.

-The Church of England counts about 26 million baptised members, but says only about a million of them attend services every Sunday.
+The Church of England counts about 26 million baptized members, but says only about a million of them attend services every Sunday.

 (Reporting By Tom Heneghan; Editing by Jon Boyle)